nickbock/ElvUI_Enhanced_Again/README.md

 - Rewrite of plugin initialization.
 - Settings moved to profiles instead on a per character base.
 - All features are disabled by default.
+- Own ElvUI Config group for easy moving of Minimap Button Bar and RaidMarker Bar

 Please Note: This add-on will not function without ElvUI installed.
 You can download it at http://www.tukui.org.
 # Features